F5Networks/f5-declarative-onboarding/docs/do-container.rst

-You should see a response like the following: (I'm still working on getting a box to show me this, ignore the below for now)
+You should see a response like the following: (will replace with real example when i can test it)

 .. code-block:: json